 The PM serves as the liaison between the laboratory and its clients and is instrumental in assisting both the laboratory and the client during the course of a project.
-PMs report directly to the CSM.
+PMs report directly to the Manager of Project Management.

 The PM shall: